 From a personal point of view, I can’t say that I really feel a major difference.
 However, since the air around me wasn’t insanely polluted anyway, it’s understandable.
-The air pollution is something that harms our bodies long term and generally you won’t feel too much of a difference when the air becomes cleaner – or so I believe.
-But it should definitely help your health long term and I am confident that the Xiaomi Mi Air Purifier does that.
+The air pollution is something that harms our bodies long term and generally you won’t feel too much of a difference when the air becomes cleaner.

-Being fairly priced (despite the relatively expensive air filters), the Xiaomi Mi Air Purifier is a product that I will definitely keep working in my room, knowing that the air that I breathe is safer thanks to it.
+Being fairly priced (despite the relatively expensive air filters), the Xiaomi Mi Air Purifier 2S is a product that I will definitely keep running in my bedroom/office as well as living room, knowing that the air that I breathe is safer thanks to it.

-If you agree, you can order yours now from GearBest.
+If you agree, you can check out the price and order yours here.